dmatysiak/dmatysiak.github.io/_posts/2023-06-11-feser-locke-chapter-1.md

 of medieval thought and rejects others, we must also determnine whether the retained elements can coherently be kept while excluding those Locke rejected.

-In the remainder of the chapter, Feser sketches an autobiography of Locke that helps to give the reader historical context that can aid him in understanding both the intellectual context and historical events that shaped or may have shaped Locke's reasoning.
+In the remainder of the chapter, Feser sketches an biography of Locke that helps to give the reader historical context that can aid him in understanding both the intellectual context and historical events that shaped or may have shaped Locke's reasoning.